Konjunktivaitisi kwa Watoto Waliozaliwa Karibuni

 Uzuiaji wa Konjunktivaitisi kwa Watoto Waliozaliwa Karibuni

-In the United States, erythromycin ointment or drops are routinely put into each of the newborn's eyes after delivery to prevent conjunctivitis caused by Neisseria gonorrhoeae.
-In other countries, silver nitrate, tetracycline, or povidone iodine also may be used.
-Except for povidone iodine, these substances do not prevent conjunctivitis caused by Chlamydia.
+In the United States, erythromycin ointment is routinely applied to each of the newborn's eyes after delivery to prevent conjunctivitis caused by Neisseria gonorrhoeae.
+In some other countries, silver nitrate eye drops, tetracycline eye drops or ointment, or povidone iodine eye drops may be used.

 Newborns of women who have untreated gonorrhea should receive a single injection of the antibiotic ceftriaxone even if they are not yet ill.
+In contrast, newborns of women with chlamydia are typically monitored by doctors and treated with antibiotics only if they develop symptoms.